Component:

 Disabilities impacted by Animated Gifs in Email:

-ADHD, dyslexia and other reading and attention disabilities – A lot of users have a real problem with overwhelming visuals, and animated gifs are a top culprit.
+ADHD, dyslexia and other learning disabilities – A lot of users have a real problem with overwhelming visuals, and animated gifs are a top culprit.
 For some users, it is impossible to read any text near an animated gif while it’s playing.

 Photosensitive Epilepsy – Where exposure to flashing lights at certain intensities or to certain visual patterns can trigger seizures.
 This tends to be more frequent in children and adolescents, but is clearly a major issue to be aware of.

-Low Vision and No Vision – Users that can’t see the content in the animated gif won’t be able to know what it says.
+Low Vision and No Vision – Users that can’t see the content in the animated gif won’t know what the gif is communicating.

 Color Blind – Users that have trouble distinguishing certain colors may not be able to see the content in the animated gif.